cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    >>> TigerVNC server was KILLED by the batch system!
        Date: Mon Feb  7 17:52:50 CET 2022

+Please, make sure to terminate all your session, when your work is finnished, to avoid unwanted blocking of the resources.

 .. _MetacentrumWiki: https://wiki.metacentrum.cz/wiki/Application_modules
 .. _here: https://modules.readthedocs.io/en/latest/